-I like to call this recipe “Simple Turkey Chili” because it’s easy to make and comes together in no time (around 30 minutes), but when you taste it, you’ll realize the word “simple” doesn’t do the flavor justice!
+I call this recipe “Simple Turkey Chili” because it’s easy to make and only takes about 30 minutes.

 The rest of the ingredients come together in an oh-so-delicious way that will leave you wondering if you really just ate a healthy recipe (The answer: yes!)